Summary

 Code formatting

 Code formatting is a first step towards readable code.
 A well-known command line code formatter is clang-format.
-An example usage is:
+An example is:

 clang-format -i -style=file main.cpp

 The -style=file option tells clang-format to search for the .clang-format file in the current directory from which it will read the formatting rules.
 The .clang-format file we use in this course can be downloaded here.
 The file specifies the formatting instructions.
-The command above will reformat the code according those specifications.
+The command above will reformat the code according to those specifications.

 The -i tells clang-format to immediately apply the changes.
 If you drop this option, clang-format only shows you the proposed changes.